No Products in the Cart

 SIMPLY NOTED CAN SAVE YOU TIME

 Handwritten is always better, but you might not have the time to buy a card, fill it out, stamp it, and get it in the mail.
 If this is you, remember that thank-yous have a time limit.
 Waiting too long to send them can dramatically reduce their impact.
 Imagine if you did something nice for someone, and they responded with thanks a month and a half later.
 Would you feel a bit underappreciated?
+When family members give you a generous gift, either of money or time, try to thank them for their thoughtful gift quickly.
+God bless them and tell them you're eternally grateful for a true friend like them.

 Try Simply Noted instead.
 Our handwriting machines use AI-powered smart fonts to drive real ballpoint pens.
 The result is a convincing illusion that has no peer.
 We can even recreate your handwriting for the ultimate in automated, personalized handwritten cards.
 Just select a card from our large selection, type in your message, and add an address, and we’ll wing a lovely, handwritten thank you card to your family member, or other loved one.
 It’s the easiest way to say a proper “thank you.”